UP | HOME

 Sorry, your browser does not support SVG.

-On the above example, we call autfilt with option -d# to display edges numbers, which helps identifying the edges to highlight.
+On the above example, we call autfilt with option -d# to display edges numbers, which helps identify the edges to highlight.
 The headers spot.highlight.states: and spot.highlight.edges: are both followed by a list of alternating state/edges numbers and color numbers.

 So in the above file,